Journalite/journalite-article-page/README.md

 - **Index creation**: Added composite indexes for complex Firestore queries
 - **Author verification**: Added checks to ensure only authors can view their drafts
 - **Author display in articles**: Fixed article rendering to show the author's display name instead of their userId
+- **User search feature**: Added comprehensive user search functionality:
+  - Implemented search by username, first name, last name, or full name
+  - Created debounced search to minimize database queries
+  - Added dropdown results with user avatars and profile information
+  - Fixed TypeScript errors in user data handling
+  - Integrated search in the sidebar for easy access across the site
+  - Added responsive design for all device sizes
 - **User profiles and bios**: Added user profile features:
   - Added bio field to user profiles
   - Created user profile page to display user information and articles